Muriel Fox: Feminist activism

-She was a co-founder in 1974, and the second president in 1976–78, of The Women's Forum of New York, an organization of prominent women whose stated goal was originally to "bring together women of diverse accomplishments and provide them with a forum for the exchange of ideas and experiences.
+She was a co-founder in 1974, and the second president in 1976–78, of the Women's Forum of New York, an organization of prominent women whose stated goal was originally to "bring together women of diverse accomplishments and provide them with a forum for the exchange of ideas and experiences.
 By thus becoming aware of their counterparts in all fields, and of mutual interests and attitudes, they can, when desired, speak in concert on issues confronting the total community."

 Beginning in 1993, she chaired the board of Veteran Feminists of America; for them she organized and chaired conferences such as their Salute To Feminist Authors and their Salute To Feminist Artists.

 She was a Senior Editor of the book Feminists Who Changed America (2006).

-She raised many millions of dollars for feminist causes.
+She raised millions of dollars for feminist causes.

 She lectured throughout the world on feminism and "Moving Women Up the Corporate Ladder," among other topics.Pittsburgh Courier.
 February 2, 1963.
 "New Yorker Speaks to Radio-TV Group"Detroit Free Press.
-Sept.
-26, 1974: "Women and Work: No More Stereotypes" In speeches she often urged successful women to abandon their old roles as "Queen Bee" in a man's world.
+September 26, 1974: "Women and Work: No More Stereotypes".
+In speeches she often urged successful women to abandon their old roles as "Queen Bee" in a man's world.
 Her most frequent speechline was a call urging successful women to say, "Yes, I am a feminist."

+At the age of 94 she wrote The Women's Revolution: How We Changed Your Life, published by New Village Press, June 18, 2024.